Key points to remember

 Well, I guess if you have a dog or a dog has been on your lawn, you will know about it!
-The chemicals in dog urine is in such quantity that it burns the lawn and kills it leaving circular patches of brown grass.
-However usually at the edges of these burns, the grass grows well and green, creating a ring of good growth.
+The chemicals in dog urine are in such quantity that it burns the lawn and kills it leaving circular patches of brown grass.
+However, usually at the edges of these burns, the grass grows well and green, creating a ring of good growth.

 The simplest way to stop unsightly burn marks from urine is to train your dog to wee in one chosen area of the garden.
 Leave regular treats in that area so that when you let them out, they immediately head for that area.
 Erecting a post for male dogs to use can also help.

 If training isn’t an option, try adding commercially available additives to their water.
 Be warned, you cannot let the dog drink from any other water source as it will render them ineffective.
 No streams, ponds, or puddles.